nkh/bash-rd/README.md

 ## Client

-*rd* connects a file descriptor to a server.

 | Type          | Command  | Argument     |
 | -----------   | -------- | --------     |
 | connect       | -c       | ID           |